ErrorTzy/writings/notes/Peter_seminar_mind/PutnumBrainsInaVat.md

 **Problem**: Is Turing Test for Reference a definitive test for shared reference?

 **Answer**: No, since it is logically possible for a person to pass the test without actually refering to anything.
+(I agree) This is because:

-This is because "it seems evident that we cannot and should not attribute reference to such a device" because "none of these sentences is at all connected to the real world".
+1. "it seems evident that we cannot and should not attribute reference to such a device" because "none of these sentences is at all connected to the real world".

-We are able to refer because we have language introduction rules that can move from experience to language, and language elimination rules that moves from language to action.
+2. We are able to refer because we have *language introduction rules* that can move from experience to language, and *language elimination rules* that moves from language to action.
 Syntactic play is not sufficient for reference.

- > While working on the structure, Kekulé described seeing atoms "gamboling" before his eyes, eventually forming a spinning snake-like structure that seized its own tail
+3. If the referent cease to exist, the machine would still discourse just as happily in the same way

+> For 1: Putnum says the indirect causal connection, namely the connection between the machine and external world, is too week for reference.
+But what count as the right kind of causal connection?
+>
+> For 2: Putnum seems to suggest these are necessary conditions.
+But they are not.
+What about mathematics?
+There's no obvious way to connect mathematical sentences to the real world, except for basic geometry and arithmetic.
+Is putnum a fictionalist about mathematics?
+And maybe even worse, because even fictionalists can allow fictions to be meaningful, but it seems Putnum is saying mathematics is meaningless.
+>
+> For 3: If you locked me in a room, and then destroy every single apple in the world, it does not make my use of the word "apple" meaningless.

+## Brain in a Vat (again)

+Given that the sensory input given by the machine does not represent tree, the language does not refer to trees.
+There is no connection between the representation of a tree and the actual tree.

+> This point is just the same point made by twin earth: we may have qualitatively identical representation, but they do not refer to the same underlying structure.

+## The premisses of the argument

+The brain is right, not wrong in thinking 'There is a tree in front of me.'
+Given what 'tree' refers to in vat-English and what 'in front of' refers to.

+> But Putnum still owes us an account of how on earth can we determine what exactly is the referent of a word, given the causal chain
+>
+> First, there are tremandous amount of things in the causal chain.
+Why do we not say that our words refer to neurons firing in our brain?
+>
+> I agree that connection is essential, but it is not clear what this connection is.
+It is much more complicated than just saying it is causal connection.

+"We are brains in a vat" is false because the word "vat" refers to the vat-vat and the word "brain" refers to the vat-brain.

+> First, two years ago I said a double simulation will make that come our ture
+> Second, "brains" and "vats" are kinds.
+This presuppose that brains and vats are natural kind where the vat people rigidly refer to the underlying structure.
+Even that is true, I can still refer to the real brain by using the word "I am a brain-like thing in a vat-like thing", in the same way we can refer to XYZ on twin earth by using the word "watery stuff".

+Two essential premisses:

+1. The magical theory (the internalist theory of reference) is wrong
+2. reference is impossible without causation

+## The reasons for denying necessary connections between representations and their referents

+**Claim**: Concepts refer; Mental images don't

+> I don't know what a concept is.
+And putnum seems to just presuppose that image is not representational.

+Understanding is an ability to apply concept (inference?) but not a phenomenon.
+A man (a zombie?) understands the word even if nothing goes through his head; A man has mental image can have no understanding at all.

+> This seems to undermine the claim about turing machines because the machines can do inference.
+Syntax is sufficent for inference.